-And so, I present to you a silent film: Fish en Papillote:
+Today I present to you a silent film: Fish en Papillote:

 1. When cooked en papillote, a fish fillet retains its heat to the last bite.
 I love fish, but it’s tricky to cook — so easily overcooked — and it cools down quickly.
 These packages somehow manage to keep the fish fillets hot without drying them out one bit.
 And by keeping the fish piping hot, the en papillote method helps you eat more slowly, allowing you to savor your dinner, which I appreciate.
 I tend to eat very quickly.
 Like its a race or something.

 Seriously, not even a splash of olive oil or a dab of butter is used when assembling the packages.
 These added fats are truly unnecessary because all of the juices from the fish and the vegetables combine to make a nice little sauce.
+I like to use 1 tablespoon of olive oil per fish fillet.
 Served with a simple salad and homemade bread, fish en papillote makes a wonderful summer meal.

 3. The packets can be prepared ahead of time — perfect for entertaining.
 I know summer is prime barbecue season, but it’s OK to give the grill a rest every now and then.
 You can still eat your en papillotes outside.
 (Warning: Because of the lemon juice and the salt, these packets should not be assembled for more than two or three hours ahead of time — I prepared them and stored them in the fridge for two hours when I made them for my parents last weekend.)